 With benefits for both your nonprofit and supporters, it’s clear why product fundraisers are such a popular way to earn more for your cause.
 Now, let’s get into our tips for successfully choosing the right product for your fundraiser.

 1. Consult your data.

-Your data is an invaluable source of information that you should use to inform your fundraising strategy.
-If you’re representing a seasoned nonprofit, you probably have a database where you store donor information.
+Your donor database is an invaluable source of information that you should use to inform your fundraising strategy.
 Here are some of the data points that you should pay particular attention to: